0x4D5352/0x4D5352/README.md

 ## because 0xMUSSAR was invalid

 Hey!
 My name's Joshua, but you can call me Mussar.
-I was a professional musician for over ten years (check me out on your favorite streaming platform!), and now I work as an Application Security Engineer.
+I was a professional musician and sound designer for over ten years (check me out on your favorite streaming platform! check out my sample packs on splice!), and now I work as an Application Security Engineer.

 I write a lot of Python and Go, but I'm still settling on a systems level language to add to my toolkit.
 Nushell is my daily driver for working in a shell terminal, and yes, I use Neovim (BTW).